pypeit/PypeIt/doc/slit_tracing.rst

-Deriving all of the slits in a mask exposure is challenged by overlapping slits, slits that run to the detector edge, bad columns, etc.  Our testing with DEIMOS and LRIS masks is thus far recovering ~95% of the slits and only those on the detector edges that fall almost entirely on the detector.
+Deriving all of the slits in a mask exposure is challenged by overlapping slits, slits that run to the detector edge, bad columns, etc.  Our testing with DEIMOS and LRIS masks is thus far recovering ~95% of the slits.

 It is highly recommended that you inspect the warning messages during slit tracing and then pause the code